Cuts can't stop carnival in Portugal

 In Lisbon, streets were quiet and many shops and offices were empty, apart from government ones.

-Carnival parades went ahead as normal in many parts of the country, some of them adorned with puppets of the International Monetary Fund, the European Commission and European Central Bank - the "troika" of lenders to Portugal's 78-billion-euro (65.2 billion pound) bailout.
+Carnival parades went ahead as normal in many parts of the country, some of them adorned with puppets of the International Monetary Fund, the European Commission and European Central Bank - the "troika" of lenders to Portugal's 78-billion-euro bailout.

 "Going without the carnival holiday is not going to save the country," said Filipe Garcia, head of Informacao de Mercados Financeiros consultants.
 "It is on symbolic points that credibility is lost, the government should be more worried about social cohesion than symbolic measures."